 Egypt is a year-round destination, although the summer months can be particularly hot, especially towards the south of Egypt in Luxor and Aswan.

-The best time to visit Egypt is from September through to April.
+The best time to visit Egypt is from September to April.
 Christmas, New Year and Easter are very popular times to visit Egypt, so it is wise to book early.

 Temperatures in Egypt are generally high, particularly during the summer months from May to August, when the sun can be very strong.
 If you are visiting Egypt during this time, take plenty of sunscreens.